rackerlabs/genestack/README.md

 ## Basic Setup

-> This setup is using venv, make sure you have the required packages installed to facilitate that need.
+The basic setup is using venv, make sure you have the required packages installed to facilitate that need.

 ``` shell
 export LC_ALL=C.UTF-8